janikvonrotz/janikvonrotz.ch/content/post/2018-11-16-raspberry-pi-thermometer-that-connects-everywhere-via-gsm.md

 Walking through the tutorial requires basic knowledge in working with linux and advanced knowledge in building web applications.
 Whereas the web application part is optionally.

-Using a mobile broadband connection and a thermo sensor our Raspberry Pi will measure the temparature and save it to a graphql server.
+Using a mobile broadband connection and a thermo sensor our Raspberry Pi will measure the temperature and save it to a graphql server.

 Using react and a graphql client library we will create a chart with the temperature data.
 <!--more-->